Memory & Threading¶

 Memory Entries¶

-Each memory entry has a namespace, key, content, and optional tags and metadata:
+Each memory entry has a namespace, key, content, optional tags, optional metadata, timestamps, optional expiration, and schema version:

 var entry = new MemoryEntry